 For me, getting the kids out of school is one of the best reasons to RV full-time with them.
 Not only can you avoid the stress associated with school violence (bullying and shooter drill scenarios), but it’s a lot easier to build a close relationship with your kids if you are with them all the time.
 I’m not saying taking them out of school will keep them 100% safe or that having them “home” will be perfect, but not having to worry about buying your child a bullet-proof backpack and being able to hug your kids every time you bump into them in your RV makes life awesome.

 Kids that Full-Time RV are Awesome

 Since your kids are with you and get to hang out with people of different backgrounds and ages, they tend to be super awesome.
 Again, I’m not saying kids in school aren’t awesome, but RV kids tend to be very understanding of differences in people and their lives.
 They embrace diversity and aren’t stuck on only socializing or spending time with people that are their same age.
 They are more likely to gravitate towards folks with similar interests, regardless of age, socio-economic status, race, or gender.

 Of course, you can do this when you are living a more traditional life, but RVing kids have the advantage of seeing new things more often and meeting new people.
 Their surroundings change often and this means excited kids that are ready to explore and learn everything around them.
 Maybe your kids aren’t into history, but take them to historical downtown districts, our US capitol, or civil war battlefields and watch them absorb knowledge in a fun way.
 Learning takes on a new form.
-Books are great, but being there, seeing it, smelling it, touching it, sharing it with your loved ones, it takes on a life of its own.
-Your kids learn without even knowing it.
+Books are great, tub being there, seeing it, smelling it, touching it, sharing it with your loved ones, it takes on a life of its own. your kids learn without even knowing it.

 Homeschooling in an RV Means Close Siblings